Dynamic Pricing (and Assortment) under a Static Calendar: Introduction

 Our 1/2 guarantee for the general assortment and pricing problem under non-stationary demand (and small inventory) is motivated by \textit{prophet inequalities}, which provide an elegant method for bounding the performance of online vs.\ offline algorithms (see \citet{samuel1984comparison,kleinberg2012matroid}).
 The basic idea is to compute a threshold price for each item, based on the offline solution, such that either we are satisfied if an item sells out at its threshold price; or, if it does not, we are still satisfied from having had the opportunity to offer that item to every customer.
 Using prophet inequalities, there are very general results for maximizing welfare in online combinatorial auction settings \citep{feldman2014combinatorial,dutting2017prophet}.

 However, to the best of our knowledge, it is important for these techniques that the objective is \textit{welfare}, where the decision maker earns a reward equal to the sum of \textit{revenue} and \textit{customer surplus} generated.
-When the objective is revenue alone, connections have been made only for a single item via virtual valuations \citep{chawla2010multi,correa2019pricing}.
-Our work is the first to make the connection to revenue maximization for multiple items, in the form of assortment optimization under \textit{substitutable} choice models.
+When the objective is revenue alone, elegant connections have been made for the single-parameter domain \citep{chawla2010multi,correa2019pricing}, which hold under multiple settings including different arrival orderings.
+Our work is the first to make the connection to revenue maximization for assortment optimization under substitutable choice models, which is essentially a multi-parameter domain.
 The result is a simple and elegant 1/2 guarantee for assortment and pricing relative to the well-studied linear programming based upper bound, which holds without any assumptions on inventories being large or customers having identical willingness-to-pay distribution.
 The fact that our thresholds and guarantee are relative to the upper bound is also novel.
 The aforementioned literature has focused on comparing against the expected value of a ``prophet'' who knows the realized valuations in advance (a weaker benchmark than the LP).

 We also compare our model in which demand is stochastic and distributionally known, to the models in which demand is completely unknown, or adversarial.
 One of the benefits of the adversarial model is that it does not rely on correct ``forecasts'' of demand over time.
 However, the drawback is that the resulting algorithm does not make use of forecasted demand information.
 Starting with the online booking problem of \citet{ball2009toward} in which the decision concerns whether to accept or reject each customer, single-item pricing \citep{eren2010monopoly,ma2018policies}, assortment optimization \citep{golrezaei2014real}, and joint assortment and pricing \citep{ma2017algorithms} have all been studied under the adversarial demand model.